 In 1926, due to the growing popularity of Gaelic Football in Cargin and SW Antrim, another GAA unit formed in the Parish called 'Lámh Dhearg Toome', evolving out of the Toome Social Club and Toome FC led by Joe Grant, Owen Toal, Jimmy Gribben, Joe McKinless, Monaghan's Tom Lynch and another Mayo man, Michael O'Grady.
 Fr Magennis and Mick Mallon were also heavily involved in getting this new GAA unit up and running.
 Some Erin's Own players from the village area joined the new team and just 3 years later Lámh Dhearg won the Antrim Senior Football Championship which was a remarkable feat only 1 year after winning the Antrim Junior Championship in 1928.
 Lámh Dhearg gradually faded from the scene shortly after their historical achievement and by the early 1950s had ceased to exist.

-Clann na hÉireann and Lámh Dhearg were traditionally close and their members integrated seamlessly into Erin's Own, not just from the previous work done by Fr Magennis and Mick Mallon of Erin's Own to facilitate their establishment but primarily due to their strong familial, chapelry, farming and fishing ties.
+Clann na hÉireann and Lámh Dhearg were traditionally close and their members integrated seamlessly into Erin's Own, not just from the previous work done by Fr Magennis and Mick Mallon of Erin's Own to facilitate their establishment but primarily due to their strong chapelry, familial, farming and fishing ties.
 They also socially mixed as part of the Conradh na Gaeilge activities, cultural outlook and common ancestry thereby giving an inextricable link between Clann na hÉireann and the old Lámh Dhearg club.
-People such as Joe Grant would be heavily linked with both clubs.
+People such as Joe Grant would be heavily linked with both clubs and many of the first Cargin footballers would also go on to play for Toome.
 The descendants of the notable Lámh Dhearg members who came to Clann na hÉireann are well-known and have always been and continue to be at the core of the club.
 We give tribute to them with our away football strip being the old colours of Lámh Dhearg and their 'Magpies' attire, and also our Camogie strip being 'hooped' to reflect the old club jersey.

 In their formative years while being resolute in SW Antrim, the Clann na hÉireann men found the going tough in terms of claiming silverware on an All-County basis.
 It was not until 1938 that they collected their first County title in hurling as part of an amalgamation (under the name Erin's Own, Cargin) with near neighbours Creggan Kickhams and Tír na nÓg Randalstown, by winning the 1938 Junior Hurling Championship and followed this up by winning the Senior hurling championship (Under the name Tír Na nÓg) in 1939.